Skip to main content

 Building Blocks: Comparison Operators

 Before delving into pure logic, we need to compare data.
-These operators always return a Boolean value (True either False).
+These operators always return a Boolean value (True or False).

 Python

 Returns True if at least one of the conditions is true.
-It is a flexible filter.
+It's a flexible filter.

 Python